Elaine R Kelly

 My novel, Forgotten Followers from Broken to Bold, recalls women of the Bible who were leaders at home and in the synagogue and community.
 It shows women as faithful and devoted disciples, patrons, and apostles.
 It sets an example for women and men today to be free to follow God's call for their lives.

-The letter to Titus continues to explain that God has brought salvation to all people (2:11).
-It is surprising that it does not say God brought salvation to all who believe or to all the elect or to all the chosen.
-It means that God has made salvation available to all people through Christ, and God has enabled people to respond to God's grace.
+The letter to Titus continues to explain that God has appeared and brought salvation to all people (2:11).
+Surprisingly, it does not say God brought salvation to God's elect or chosen.
+A minority of translations (NIV, MSG, TLB) say that God offers salvation to all people.
+The main point is that God has made salvation available to all people through Christ.

 God's grace teaches us to live sensible, ethical, and godly lives.
 Jesus changes our heart's desires, making us free of lawless behaviour and eager to do good work.
 Conduct yourself so that others respect you and your teaching.
 Here, we learn that salvation is shown by our good work and by how we conduct ourselves.
 These are the fruits of faith (2:12-14).